 Two of the country’s largest fiber routes interconnect in Metro Atlanta, resulting in a built in, high-tech ecosystem for data centers, creating the Southeast’s largest concentration of telecom companies.

-Data centers in Georgia can:
+Data centers in Georgia will:

 - Mitigate business risk by tapping into a statewide integrated transmission system that is a hub for the country’s two largest fiber-optic trunks